The Lion King II: Simba's Pride: Release

 On August 31, 2004, the film was re-released on VHS and a 2-Disc Special Edition DVD.
-The DVD edition featured optional pop-up informational commentary, several interactive games (including Timon And Pumbaa’s Virtual Safari 2.0), five humorous "Find Out Why" shorts, an animated short based on Lebo M's "One by One", and a "Proud of Simba's Pride" featurette.
-The Special Edition version featured changes made to the film such as Kovu in the water being re-animated as well as other alterations.
+The DVD edition featured optional pop-up informational commentary, several interactive games (including Timon and Pumbaa’s Virtual Safari 2.0), five humorous "Find Out Why" shorts, an animated short based on Lebo M's "One by One", and a "Proud of Simba's Pride" featurette.
+The Special Edition version featured changes made to the film such as one of Kovu's reactions being re-animated as well as other alterations.
 A DVD boxed set of the three The Lion King films (in two-disc Special Edition formats) was released on December 6, 2004.
 In January 2005, the film, along with the sequels, went back into moratorium.

 On October 4, 2011, Simba's Pride was included in an eight-disc box set trilogy set with the other two films.
 The Blu-ray edition for the film was released as a separate version on March 6, 2012.
 The Blu-ray edition has three different versions, a 2-disc Blu-ray/DVD combo pack, a 1-disc edition, and a digital download.
 The Blu-ray edition has also been attached with a new Timon & Pumbaa short, in which the two friends gaze at the night sky as the star constellations resemble their favorite meal, insects.

 The film was re-released by Walt Disney Studios Home Entertainment on a Blu-ray combo pack and digital release along with The Lion King 1½ on August 29, 2017 — the same day as the first film's Signature Edition was released.

 Reception

-The review aggregation website Rotten Tomatoes reports that the film has an approval rating of 62% based on 13 reviews with an average rating of 6/10.
+The review aggregation website Rotten Tomatoes reports that the film has an approval rating of 67% based on 12 reviews with an average rating of 6.1/10.

 Siskel & Ebert gave the film a "two-thumbs up" and said it was a "satisfactory sequel to one of the most popular films of all time, The Lion King".
 However, they also said it was best that it went to video, citing that the music was lacking and not remotely equal to the original's soundtrack.
 TV Guide gave the film 2 1/2 stars out of four, claiming that, despite being of slightly higher quality than Disney's previous direct-to-video animated sequels, "comes nowhere near the level of its big-screen predecessor", either musically or artistically.
 The review later states: "Though most of the original characters and their voices are back, they all sound bored, apart from the zesty addition of Suzanne Pleshette as the scheming Zira.
 The overall result is OK for kids, who will enjoy the low humor provided by the comical meerkat Timon and the flatulent warthog Pumbaa, but it could have been so much better."